wakululuu/tp/docs/DeveloperGuide.md

         Use case ends.

+#### Use case: Reassign the worker to a different role for a given shift (UC-017)

+**MSS**

+1. User requests to list workers.
+2. McScheduler shows a list of workers.
+3. User requests to list shifts.
+4. McScheduler shows a list of shifts.
+5. User requests to reassign a worker at a specific position on the workers' list to a different role for a shift at a specific position on the shifts' list.
+6. McScheduler reassigns the specified worker to a different role for the specified shift.

+   Use case ends.

+**Extensions**

+* 2a.
+The list of workers is empty.

+  Use case ends.

+* 4a.
+The list of shifts is empty.

+  Use case ends.

+* 5a.
+At least one of the given indexes are invalid.

+    * 5a1.
+McScheduler shows an error message.

+      Use case resumes at step 4.

+* 5b.
+The specified worker is on leave for the specified shift.

+    * 5b1.
+McScheduler shows an error message.

+        Use case ends.
+* 5b.
+The specified worker is not assigned to the specified shift under any role.

+    * 5b1.
+McScheduler shows an error message.

+        Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.